Battle of Launceston Court-Martial

-On Friday there was a sequel to the shooting affair which took place in the Square in the centre of a Cornish town on the night of Sunday September 26th.
-It took the form of a United States court martial at Paignton, when 14 American coloured soldiers were charged with mutiny, shooting with intent to murder two sergeants and other people, rioting, unlawfully taking and firing firearms, and making inflammatory statements in the presence of other soldiers.
+On Friday there was a sequel to the shooting affair which took place in the Square in the centre of a Cornish town on the night of Sunday, September 26th.
+It took the form of a United States court-martial at Paignton, when 14 American coloured soldiers of the 581st Ordnance Ammunition Company were charged with mutiny, shooting with intent to murder two sergeants and other people, rioting, unlawfully taking and firing firearms, and making inflammatory statements in the presence of other soldiers.

 The accused comprised a technical sergeant, a sergeant, and 12 privates.
 Each pleaded “Not guilty” to a total of ten charges or specifications.